Saturday, August 24, 2024

 White did have good sources in the White House, Nixon loyalists like Leonard Garment and Alexander Haig who candidly present their versions of events, which align with White’s take.
 Garment, a liberal attorney and longtime Nixon friend, would blame a “negative synergism” brought both by Nixon’s reflection of the hostility he felt around him and the stoking of this persecution complex by chief aides.

 Most aides shared Nixon’s sense of injury to some degree.
-Where too many of them went wrong was in trying to outdo each other in their zeal to respond to the flak their boss was getting with indiscriminate malice.
+Where too many of them went wrong was in trying to outdo each other in their indiscriminate zeal to respond to the flak their boss was getting.

 John Ehrlichman, Nixon’s chief advisor for domestic affairs, approved the illegal break-in of a psychiatrist’s office to uncover embarrassing secrets about an opponent.
 John Dean urged the President bribe one of the Watergate burglars, Howard Hunt, for his silence.

 G. Gordon Liddy "masterminded" the Watergate burglary and watched it unfold from a Holiday Inn across the street.
 Even his fellow conspirators thought him nuts.
-But of all of them, only he was unrepentant and refused to testify to prosecutors.
+Of all of them, only he was unrepentant and refused to testify to prosecutors.

 Image from https://deadline.com/2021/03/g-gordon-liddy-dead-watergate-miami-vice-radio-talk-shot-host-1234724994/